• Summer hours for in-person registration are Monday-Thursday from 8:30 a.m. – 6 p.m. Register online 24/7.

 Verify Your Identity Screen

 Important Note: If you are receiving MFA notifications when you ARE NOT attempting to login, DO NOT approve them.
 This is an indication that someone is attempting to authenticate as you.
-In this case contact the helpdesk and immediately change your password.
+In this case, change your password immediately.